By Associate Professor Anusch Yazdani – Member of Endometriosis Australia’s Clinical Advisory Committee

 So the take home message is…

-It is important to understand that while the current evidence suggests that women with endometriosis are more likely to experience fertility problems, not all women will endometriosis will need assistance and only a small number of women will ever require IVF.
+It is important to understand that while the current evidence suggests that women with endometriosis are more likely to experience fertility problems, not all women with endometriosis will need assistance and only a small number of women will ever require IVF.

 In the end, your knowledge about your endometriosis will be your best guide to your fertility.